Redundant representations help generalization in wide neural networks: Discussion

 \section{Discussion}

-This work is an attempt to explain the apparently paradoxical observation that over-parameterization boosts the performance of DNNs.
-This ``paradox'' is actually not a peculiarity of DNNs: if one trains a prediction model with $n$ parameters using the same training set, but with statistically independent learning schedules, one can obtain, say, $m$ models which, in suitable conditions, provide predictions of the same quantity with independent noise due to initialization, SGD schedule, etc. If one estimates the target quantity by an ensemble average, the statistical error will (ideally) scale with $m^{\nicefrac{-1}{2}}$, and therefore with $N^{\nicefrac{-1}{2}}$, where $N=n\,m$ is the total number of parameters of the combined model.
+This work is an attempt to explain the paradoxical observation that over-parameterization boosts the performance of DNNs.
+This ``paradox'' is not a peculiarity of DNNs: if one trains a prediction model with $n$ parameters using the same training set, but starting from independent initial weights and receiving samples in an independent way, one can obtain, say, $m$ models which, in suitable conditions, provide predictions of the same quantity with independent noise due to initialization, SGD schedule, etc. If one estimates the target quantity by an ensemble average, the statistical error will (ideally) scale with $m^{\nicefrac{-1}{2}}$, and therefore with $N^{\nicefrac{-1}{2}}$, where $N=n\,m$ is the total number of parameters of the combined model.
 This will happen even if $N$ is much larger than the number of data.

-What is less trivial is that a DNN is able to accomplish this scaling within a single model, in which all the parameters are optimised collectively via minimization of a single loss function.
-Our work describes a possible mechanism at the basis of this phenomenon in the special case of a neural networks in which the last layer is very wide.
+What is less trivial is that a DNN can accomplish this scaling within a single model, in which all the parameters are optimized collectively via the minimization of a single loss function.
+Our work describes a possible mechanism at the basis of this phenomenon in the special case of neural networks in which the last layer is very wide and the model is regularized.
 We observe that if the layer is wide enough, random subsets of its neurons can be viewed as approximately independent representations of the same data manifold (or clones).
-The number of clones grows linearly with the width of the layer.
 This implies a scaling of the error with the width of the layer as~$W^{\nicefrac{-1}{2}}$, which is qualitatively consistent with our observations.